aclarkxyz/data_coordinchi/READMEph2.md

 To describe the square planar stereochemistry around platinum, one way would be to say that the atoms can be ordered in any way that is either clockwise or anti-clockwise.
 The correct sequence is any such order that minimises the priority sort: if we say that the ammonia ligands have priority &alpha; and the chloro ligands have priority &beta;, then there are two options: atom order [5, 2, 4, 3] (clockwise) gives [&alpha;, &alpha;, &beta;, &beta;], as does atom order [2, 5, 3, 4].
 These are both valid stereorepresentations of the exact reality.
 However, atoms 2 & 5 (ammonia ligands) are compositionally indistinguishable from each other, as are atoms 3 & 4 (chloro ligands).
 This means that if the stereo representation was indicated as [5, 2, 3, 4] it _does not_ capture the consecutive journey around the rim of the square planar geometry, because atoms 2 & 3 are opposite each other.
 From an atom indexing point of view, this stereochemistry description is wrong.
 But because of the compositional equivalence, it gives the same priority, i.e. [&alpha;, &alpha;, &beta;, &beta;].
 What has happened here is essentially that the two chlorine atoms have been flipped, and it doesn't matter, because they are the same.

 What if there was a square planar complex like above where the substituents were _compositionally_ the same, but nonetheless different?
 This happens if they have stereochemistry of their own, which means they must be distinguished.

+!!!
+REPLACE/augment this with Co(en)3 example, the "sail chirality": example orders atoms 1,2,3 all on the same cap, vs. alternating between cis & trans; this one can actually be resolved post factum, but you can see that ordering is going to bung things up if not addressed...

 This is easiest to illustrate with a fairly contrived example.
 Consider the following platinum complex with 4 ligands that are identical except that each ligand has a chiral centre: